RFK Jr. set to speak at CPAC event

 Democratic presidential candidate Robert F. Kennedy, Jr. will be a headline speaker at a Conservative Political Action Conference event in Las Vegas later this month, the conference announced Friday.

-The anti-establishment environmental lawyer has run a longshot primary campaign against President Biden, but is expected to change affiliation to independent next week.
+The anti-establishment environmental lawyer has run a long-shot primary campaign against President Biden, but he is expected to change affiliation to independent next week.

 “Robert F. Kennedy Jr. has a unique voice in advocating for the defunding of the weaponized bureaucracy and ensuring the constitutional right of medical freedom,” CPAC Chairman Matt Schlapp said in a statement.
 “Kennedy joining such an important event is a reflection of the splintering of the left-wing coalition that has gone full woke Marxist to the point that traditional liberals don’t feel welcome anymore.”

 CPAC is the premier event for the conservative wing of the Republican Party, where its annual straw poll carries weight among political predictors.
-Former President Trump has won the straw poll every year since 2016, when it was won by Sen. Ted Cruz (R-Texas).
+Former President Trump has won the straw poll every year since 2016, when Sen. Ted Cruz (R-Texas) won.

-Kennedy’s support in early Democratic primary polls peaked at around 20 percent this spring, but has slowly petered as campaign season ramps up.
+Kennedy’s support in early Democratic primary polls peaked around 20 percent this spring, but it has slowly petered as campaign season ramps up.
 Biden does not face significant primary opposition.

-Other notable speakers planned for the conference include presidential candidate Vivek Ramaswamy, expected Arizona Senate candidate Kari Lake and Texas Attorney General Ken Paxton.
+Other notable speakers planned for the conference include GOP presidential candidate Vivek Ramaswamy, expected Arizona Senate candidate Kari Lake (R) and Texas Attorney General Ken Paxton (R).

 “We are also honored to have Vivek Ramaswamy — a true patriot and rising star fighting for the values of life and liberty for every American,” Schlapp said.
 “Ramaswamy has made a massive impact on the political scene in a short amount of time.
 He comes from the world of business and is willing to courageously fight the woke agenda of corporate America.”